chicago-justice-project/chicago-justice/README.md

 migrations.
 See the Django docs for details on schema migrations:
 <https://docs.djangoproject.com/en/1.10/topics/migrations/>

+To copy static files into place for production, you must run `python manage.py collectstatic`.

 ## Accessing the data via SFTP

 The script `dumpArticleTables.sh` currently runs every 24 hours.
 This script exports the article and category tables in CSV format, then packs them into a tar archive in `/home/sftp_users/files`.